ergodicio/tsadar/docs/source/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Load the ion spectra, and activate the IAW fit by setting the corresponding booleans to :bdg-success-line:`True`.
-IAW and EPW fits can be mixed and matched to fit different aspects of the data.
+IAW and EPW fits be performed independently by only turning on fitting of the desired type, or IAW and EPW can be fit simultaneously by activating both.
+Simultanous fits can be finicky, so it is recomended that IAW and EPW fits are performed seperately first and then only done simultaneously once the quality of the individual fits are acceptible.

 .. code-block:: yaml
-    :caption: Inputs.yalm
+    :caption: Inputs.yaml
     :emphasize-lines: 4,6

     other: